Strong anchoring boundary conditions in nematic liquid crystals: Higher-order corrections to the Oseen-Frank limit and a revised small-domain theory: Oseen--Frank limit,

 The first-order inner problem satisfies the following coupled linear PDEs

 where $\nabla_\eta$ is the gradient operator for the inner coordinates $(\eta,\theta)$.
 The above PDEs are subject to the boundary conditions

 The $2\pi$-periodic function $F(\theta)$, determined from the solution of the first-order outer problem~\eqref{firstorderouter1}-\eqref{firstorderouter2} drives the inner problem.
 Its angular variation encodes the global asymmetry of the outer solution.
 In highly symmetric cases, such as a circular well with a central $+1$-defect, $\varphi_1=0$ and hence $F=0$.
-In the general case where $F$ varies with $\theta$ $(S_1,\Phi_1)$ becomes nontrivial, producing asymmetric defect cores at order $1/\ep$.
+In the general case where $F$ varies with $\theta$, $(S_1,\Phi_1)$ become nontrivial, producing asymmetric defect cores at order $1/\ep$.
 This is a novel result, as it demonstrates that surface energy contributions generate asymmetry at first order, which would otherwise appear only at order $1/\ep^2$ if surface energy were neglected.
-The solution to the first-order inner problem can be reduced to a system of ODEs by writing
+The solution to this first-order inner problem can be reduced to a system of uncoupled ordinary differential equations for each mode $n \in \mathbb{Z}$ by substituting the Fourier series representations